George Israel: Political career

 Israel was elected to the Macon City Council in 1975.
 He became a frequent critic of then Mayor Buck Melton.
 However, Israel later credited Melton for laying the foundation for much of the progress achieved during Israel's own tenure as the city's mayor, "I was probably his biggest critic on City Council...I spent my eight years (as mayor) apologizing to him for not understanding."
 Israel further praised his predecessor saying in 2014, "He had a vision for the city and changed a lot of things."

 Mayor Buck Melton declined to seek a second term in 1979.
 Just four years after winning his first election, Israel was elected mayor of Macon in 1979, the second Republican to have won the position, the first having been the flamboyant Ronnie Thompson in 1967.
 Israel's success has often been attributed to the beginnings of the growth of the Reagan coalition in Georgia and the rest of the American South.
 He served as the state chairman of Ronald Reagan's reelection campaign and was himself reelected to the mayoral post in Macon in 1984.
 Israel's reelection was considerably achieved more on his merits and successes in his first term than was his first election.
 As a mayor, he was known for his fiscal conservatism, integrity and bi-partisan attitude.

-At the end of his second term as mayor in 1987, Israel was considered a serious contender for Governor of Georgia.
+At the end of his second term as mayor in 1987, Israel considered running for Governor of Georgia.
 However, Israel instead decided to return to the business sector.